Al Jazeera Journalism Review

 Another journalist who would like to report on climate change stories in India is Azeem Mirza.
 He works as a freelancer and stringer for a national news agency and says there are many stories around this issue, but he faces problems in identifying them.

-“I hail from an area which is surrounded by a national wildlife sanctuary and I know there are many stories on climate change that could be done.
-Last year a leopard died due to the heatwave and we were not able to identify heatwave as a problem behind the death so we reported it as a straight story about a leopard death.
-The copy could have been something else if I had the knowledge that heatwaves are also linked to climate change,” says Mirza.
+“I hail from an area that is surrounded by a national wildlife sanctuary and I know there are many stories on climate change that could be done.
+Last year a leopard died due to the heatwave and we were not able to identify the heatwave as a problem behind the death so we reported it as a straight story about a leopard death.
+The copy could have been something else if I knew that heatwaves are also linked to climate change,” says Mirza.

 “The other problem that we face is that when we talk to people in the story they expect that there will be some sort of impact but when there is nothing they do not talk to us again or share tips with us,” he adds.